IgrecL/japanese/README.md

   * useful Anki addons: [AJT Furigana](https://github.com/Ajatt-Tools/Furigana) and [PitchAccent](https://github.com/Ajatt-Tools/PitchAccent)
 * [Yomichan](https://addons.mozilla.org/en-US/firefox/addon/yomichan/): web browser extension for translating unknown words in web pages
   * it can be linked to Anki with AnkiConnect to generate flashcards of the words you can't read (see [here](https://animecards.site/yomichansetup/))
+  * see [this guide](https://tatsumoto-ren.github.io/blog/setting-up-yomichan.html) for a setup tutorial.
   * can be used to read books since .epub ebooks contain .html files

 ### Reading & listening material